Whiplash and Cervical Spine Injury

 - Provision of adequate analgesia.

-- There is now good evidence that the use of collars in whiplash injury prolongs the recovery of the patient.
+- There is now good evidence that the use of collars in whiplash injury does not shorten neck pain in the 1st 2 weeks, and prolongs the recovery of the patient.
 Patients should be advised about neck mobilisation and encouraged to remain as active as possible.

 - A study comparing education by GPs compared to physiotherapists found no significant differences in overall outcome; treatments by GPs and physiotherapists were of similar effectiveness: